openstax/corgi/docs/operations/updating_the_stack.rst

 .. warning::
    Deploy script will fail and exit without deploying if any of the required environment variables are not set.

-Deploy the corresponding pipeline to ``concourse-v6``:
+Deploy the corresponding pipeline to ``concourse-v6`` (BASH shell):

 .. code-block:: bash

    fly -t concourse-v6 sp -p cops-pdf-staging -c <(./bakery/build pipeline pdf staging --tag $TAG)

 .. warning::
-   Depending upon your environment, you  may need to get the correct version of fly and login first
+   Depending upon your environment, you may need to get the correct version of fly and login first.

 3. Promote Staging to Production